zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

     .ToList();
 ```

-Note that instead of the `&&`-operand, you can use `and`.
+Note that instead of the `&&` operators, you can use `and`.
 Also in this example you can use composite string formatting.
 In that case, the Dynamic LINQ will be:

 ```csharp
 var resultDynamic = context.Customers